 Nominating petition.
-The name of a candidate shall be printed on the ballot for whom a petition signed by not less than 1,000 qualified electors shall have been filed with the State Board of Election Commissioners no later than 5 p.m. on the same date by which candidates for nominations in party primary elections are required to pay the filing fees (§23-15-359).
-Filing Fees and Assessments.
+The name of a candidate shall be printed on the ballot for whom a petition signed by not less than 1,000 qualified electors shall have been filed with the State Board of Election Commissioners no later than 5 p.m. on the same date by which candidates for nominations in party primary elections are required to pay the filing fees however, no petition may be filed before January 1 of the year in which the election is held. (§ 23-15-359).

 Party primary candidates for United States Senator shall pay a filing fee not to exceed \$300 to the Secretary of the State Executive Committee by 5 p.m.
-60 days before the presidential preference primary or by 5 p.m. on March 1 of the year another primary is held (\$ 23-15-297(f), 23-15-299(3)).
+60 days before the presidential preference primary or by 5 p.m. on March 1 of the year another primary is held (§§ 23-15-297(f), 23-15-299(3)).

 Prohibited.
-Candidate required to support party (\$ 23-15-299, 23-15-359(2)).
+Candidate required to support party (§§ 23-15-299, 23-15-359(2)).

-Permitted on printed ballots (§§ 23-15-365, 23-15-469).
+Permitted on printed ballots (§ 23-15-365), electronic voting systems (§ 23-15-469).

 The Governor shall, within 10 days after notice of vacancy, issue proclamation for an election to fill the unexpired term, provided the unexpired term is more than 12 months and the election shall be held within 90 days from the time the proclamation is issued.
 If vacancy occurs in general election year, the proclamation shall designate the election day as time for electing a Senator.
-The Governor may appoint a Senator to fill such vacancy temporarily (§ 23-15-835).
+The Governor may appoint a Senator to fill such vacancy temporarily (§23-15-835).